javiersantos/PiracyChecker/README.md

 ## Recommendations
 * Always enable ProGuard in your production release.
 Always, without exceptions.
 * PiracyChecker should be included in your `onCreate` method in order to check for a valid license as soon as possible.
 * It's recommended to show a new Activity instead of a Dialog when the license is not valid.
 This way you make sure that the main activity of the app is finished.
-Just
+See "[Display results in a Dialog or a new Activity](https://github.com/javiersantos/PiracyChecker#display-results-in-a-dialog-or-a-new-activity)".
 * Don't forget to enable ProGuard ;)

 ## Usage